m-lm/taproot/README.md

 -----

 Taproot was developed to be a lightweight Redis-like clone for educational purposes with as few dependencies as possible.
 The impetus for this project was my growing interest in storage engines, data structures, and database management systems (especially NoSQL ones).
 In the process, I learned more about C++, system design, algorithms, and data structures.
-This project serves as a playground for concepts I find interesting and any suggestions are welcome.
+This project serves as a playground for concepts I find interesting.

 ## Table of Contents